Curriculum

 STEM

-Science, Technology, Engineering & Maths,
+Science, Design & Technology, Maths,

 The STEM Team is linked with our 'Enterprise, Sustainability & the Real World' key curriculum driver.
 STEM subjects at Bluecoat C of E Primary aim to provide first hand opportunities for pupils to engage directly with scientific processes and concepts.
 Wherever possible, they are linked to or taught through the year group topic.